Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/ControlTimeExtentTimeSlider/README.md

 # ControlTimeExtentTimeSlider

-This sample demonstrates how to use the time slider to visualize temporal data by applying a specific time extent.
+This sample demonstrates how to use the time slider from the toolkit to visualize temporal data by applying a specific time extent.
 When viewing feature layers that contain a large amount of data with timestamps, you may want to filter the data to only show data relevant to a specific time range.
-This can help visualize changes in the data over time and aids in making better interpretations and predictions of future trends.
+This can help visualize changes in the data over time and aid in making better interpretations and predictions of future trends.

 ![](screenshot.png)